-This Navigating the Chaos: 365 Questions to Ask Yourself on the Art of Living series is a yearlong daily commitment to help you tend to your own grass.
+This Navigating the Chaos: 365 Questions to Ask Yourself series is a year-long and daily commitment to help you tend to your own grass.
 By increasing your self-awareness, studying how others have navigated the chaos, and reflecting upon your own actions and thoughts, my hope is this series has helped you improve how you care for your grass in some small manner.

 One final thought.
 In MacBeth Shakespeare wrote: